Which collagen to choose? The Complete Guide to Collagen Types

 The molecular weight of hydrolyzed collagen

-The advantages of hydrolysis for bioavailability
+The benefits of hydrolysis for bioavailability

 D-LAB selects marine collagen peptides with a molecular weight of 2000 Da, the smallest available, to ensure maximum absorption and enhanced action on the skin and connective tissues.